 Create a Game

-This sets the room name and amount of players (4) that are allowed in the room.
-The client will enter the new room automatically Rooms exist until the last player left.
+This sets the room name and amount of players that are allowed in the room.
+The client will enter the new room automatically.
+When using "Create Room" operation the room will be created before joining, if it doesn't exist.
+Rooms exists until the last player leaves.

 Find a Game